Breast Screening

 Public Health England Publications – Breast Screening

-Public Health England have recently released national guidance to help breast screening providers support women with a learning disability access their services.
-The blog post highlights this guidance and provides links to easy guides for breast screening and cervical screening for women with a learning disability.
+Public Health England released national guidance to help breast screening providers support people with a learning disability access their services.
+The blog post highlights this guidance and provides links to easy guides for breast screening for people with a learning disability.

 Patient Screening Information – Easy Read Formats

-Public Health England have produced easy read patient information for the following screening programmes; to access a copy please click on the appropriate programme
+Public Health England produced easy read patient information for breast screening, please click here to access a copy.